CherryMace/melvor-mod-manager/README.md

 Once installed and launched:
 1. Click the 'Browse' button and find your Melvor Idle installation directory.
 It is most likely something like: `C:\Program Files (x86)\Steam\steamapps\common\Melvor Idle`
+2. Add popular mods from the curated **Discover** tab.
+Simply find the mod you want and click **Install**!
-2. Click the 'Add +' button and add a mod from either a file or a web URL.
+3. Alternatively, you can click the **Add +** button and manually add a mod from either a file or a web URL.
-3. Launch the game using the button in the upper-right and your mods should be loaded upon selecting your character.
+4. Launch the game using the button in the upper-right and your mods should be loaded upon selecting your character.

+### Add from Discover Tab
+Mods can be added from the Discover tab.
+This is a curated list of popular mods that have generally been tested by the community.
+Still, I cannot guarantee them to be working or not including malicious code - I'll do my best to inspect the code and test them, I urge you to use the **Info** button to guage the mod for yourself.

 ### Add From File
 Files can be either a JavaScript (.js) file formatted with UserScript metadata or a WebExtension manifest (manifest.json).
 This means that for extensions, you should manually download them (for example, from the Combat Simulator Reloaded's [release page](https://github.com/visua0/Melvor-Idle-Combat-Simulator-Reloaded/releases)), extract the .zip file, and then navigate the M3 file prompt to the manifest.json file found within.